 To get from Changi Airport to the city center you can take the metro or a taxi.
 The East West MRT line goes directly from the airport to the city center.
 If you are not staying right in the city or have too much luggage to carry, take a taxi.
 Taxi’s here run by the meter and won’t rip you off – the taxi fare breakdown I written on the door.
 Silver cabs are more expensive than the others so avoid taking them if you can.
 If you take a taxi between midnight and 6am you will be charged 50% more of the metered fare and if you take one during peak hours (Mon-Fri 6am to 9:30am, Mon-Sun 6pm to midnight) you will be charged 25% of the metered fare.

 To get around the city, use the MRT line.
 It is very clean and air conditioned, and pretty much covers the whole city from end to end.
+You can tap your phone (and use Apple Pay) if you have it linked to a Visa.
 If you plan to use the MRT more than a few times, purchase an MRT card for S$12.
 The card costs S$5 so this will give you S$7 worth of credit but it is worth it because the fares using the card are cheaper.
 For example a S$1.60 fare without the card would be only S$0.97 with the card.
 Buying the card will also meant you don’t have to line up every time you want to use the MRT (you cannot purchase multiple tickets ahead of time).
 You can also refill the card but only in increments of S$10 so keep that in mind.

 The city is very small so if you are up for walking, that is also a great way to see the city and the little hidden streets.
+You can also download Anywheel, a local shared bike app, if you want to explore by bicycle.
+It costs S$10 for a day pass with unlimited riding.
 For places where the MRT line doesn’t take you (like the Singapore Zoo), they have Uber, but it is worth downloading the app Grab as this is a more popular taxi app there and prices are usually cheaper.
 You also can order the car and pay with cash or credit card.

 Where to Stay

 If not on a budget, definitely look into staying at the Marina Bay Sands hotel.
-If you plan early enough, you may be able to get a good deal on a room.
+The Sofitel City Center is also a great place to stay.
 There are also many chain hotels around Orchard Street which is a very good and central location.
 If you are looking for a more boutique hotel in the area, try Hotel Jen.

 Where to Eat